aadriien/whale-shark-site/README.md

 ## Description

-Take a deep dive into the world of gentle giants with this master website of whale shark data!
+Take a deep dive into the world of gentle giants with this **master website of whale shark data**!

 For this project, `whale-shark-site`, I aim to bridge the gap between scientific research and everyday engagement by amassing shark, climate, and ocean data from a variety of sources—funneling them into one central site that can appeal to users of all backgrounds.